-I think Prague was a bit unlucky, in that it followed a long list of other cities on our trip and we are, by this point, a bit “citied out”.
-If we had come to Prague first, or even in the first half, we may well have said it was one of our favourites— it’s beautiful and cheap and loaded with old history.
+The Czech Republic’s beloved capital has risen in recent years to be one of every Euro tourist’s favourite destinations, so it was with high expectations that we arrived in Prague.
+Unfortunately, the combination of poor weather and our feeling of being somewhat “citied out” left us a bit underwhelmed.
+If we had come to Prague first, or even in the first half of our long trip, we may well have said it was one of our favourites, too— it’s beautiful and cheap and loaded with old history.
 We definitely enjoy ourselves, but crave some new scenery, something other than churches and castles, maybe even some nature.
 Plus, we spend a whole day in bed nursing an aggressive Absinthe hangover, so that probably doesn’t help, either.
-But here’s what we do love:
+But here’s what we do love in Prague:

 Take a free walking tour of Prague

 After a surprisingly interesting free walking tour in Kraków, we sign up for another free tour in Prague.
 The history in the tour goes back past the 1400s, though, so we struggle to maintain interest as much as we might have for more recent history.
 Still, it is definitely a great introduction to the city.
 If you can call a 3+ hour walking tour an “introduction”.